 On Day 2 the Indian cycling team called for some more excitement and medals for India.

-Team India secured a gold and two silver medals on the second day of Track Asia Cup Cycling.
-With this, India are currently on top with four golds, five silvers and a bronze medal in the competition.
+Team India secured one gold and two silver medals on the second day of Track Asia Cup Cycling.
+With this, India is currently on top with four golds, five silvers and a bronze medal in the competition.

 Junior cyclist E Chaoba Devi of SAI National Cycling Academy stunned India’s favourite in women elite 3 km individual pursuit finals to clinch the gold medal.